dewil-official/dewils-desktop-scripts/README.md

 npm start
 ```

-The electron app should open and refresh automatically.
+The electron app will open and refresh automatically.

+You can also run `npm run main:start` and `npm run render:start` scripts separately.

 ## 💻 Release